telerik/ajax-docs/controls/dock/overview.md

 position: 0
 ---

-# Dock Overview
+# RadDock Overview

-##

-The __TelerikDocking controls__ consist of __RadDock__, __RadDockZone__, and __RadDockLayout__.
+The **Telerik Docking controls** consist of **RadDock**, **RadDockZone**, and **RadDockLayout**.
 Together, they can be used to create ASP.NET applications that contain movable content regions that can be dragged around the Web page, docked into docking zones, collapsed into a minimized state and expanded to display their content, pinned in place, and so on.Using these controls, you get

-* A[client-side API]({%slug dock/client-side-programming/overview%}) that includes the ability to manipulate __RadDock__ controls in the same way the user can move them with the mouse and numerous [client-side events]({%slug dock/client-side-programming/events/overview%}) to respond to user actions.
+* A [client-side API]({%slug dock/client-side-programming/overview%}) that includes the ability to manipulate **RadDock** controls in the same way the user can move them with the mouse and numerous [client-side events]({%slug dock/client-side-programming/events/overview%}) to respond to user actions.

-* The ability to customize the [drag-and-drop behavior]({%slug dock/getting-started/drag-and-drop%}) of individual __RadDock__ controls,including specifying the __DockHandle__ that the user clicks on to start a drag operation and controlling where the user can drop a control.
+* The ability to customize the [drag-and-drop behavior]({%slug dock/getting-started/drag-and-drop%}) of individual **RadDock** controls,including specifying the **DockHandle** that the user clicks on to start a drag operation and controlling where the user can drop a control.

-* Support for adding [Commands]({%slug dock/commands/overview%}) to the __RadDock__ title bar and implementing their behavior in a variety of [events]({%slug dock/commands/events-triggered-on-command-execution%}).
+* Support for adding [Commands]({%slug dock/commands/overview%}) to the **RadDock** title bar and implementing their behavior in a variety of [events]({%slug dock/commands/events-triggered-on-command-execution%}).

 * Numerous ways to supply [content]({%slug dock/how-to/adding-content-to-raddock%}) to the RadDock controls.